AudioMuse-AI - Let the choice happen, the open-source way

 and allow you to tune the algorithm to prioritize, for example, more diverse playlists over extremely pure ones, or vice-versa. -

 Best Overall Solution: After all iterations are complete, the set of parameters that yielded the highest overall composite score is chosen.
-The playlists generated from this top-scoring configuration are then presented and created in Jellyfin.
+The playlists generated from this top-scoring configuration are then presented and created in Jellyfin or Navidrome.

 This iterative and evolutionary process allows AudioMuse-AI to automatically explore a vast parameter space and converge on a clustering solution that is well-suited to the underlying structure of your music library.